drhsqlite/fossil-mirror/www/gitusers.md

 The first command is nearly identical to the Git version, but the second is considerably simpler.
 And to be fair, you won’t find that second command in all Git tutorials: the more common one we found with web searches is “`git push --set-upstream home master`”.
-Not only is it longer, it’s wasteful to do it that way in the example above because we’re working with a just-created remote clone of the local repo, so doing this via “push” makes Git do pointless extra work.

 Where Fossil really wins is in the next step, making the initial commit from home: